bcgov/social-sector-api-retry/docs/decisions/0006-choose-a-database-solution.md

 ### In-memory cache
 * Good, because it is easy to set up and flexible
 * Bad, because it does not offer persistent storage
-* Bad, because data expires after a certain amount of timne rather than being removed as needed.
+* Bad, because data expires after a certain amount of time rather than being removed as needed.

 ### MongoDB
 * Good, because it uses a JSON-like structure natively, similar to how requests would be sent